dltj/dltj-blog/content/2025-04-11-tesla-takedown-protest-signs.md

 ## All of the ABOVE! {: #all-of-the-above}
-{{ image(width="600", localsrc="2025/2025-04-26-protest-sign.jpg", alt='The image features the &ldquo;Disaster Girl&rdquo; meme with a twist: the face of Elon Musk is pasted over the girl’s.
-In the background, a house is engulfed in flames, with firefighters and onlookers nearby.
-The expression conveys a sense of mischievous calm amid chaos, adding humor to the scene.', caption="<i>All of the ABOVE!</i> protest sign, first used on 26-Apr-2025") }}
+{{ image(width="600", localsrc="2025/2025-04-26-protest-sign.jpg", alt='The protest sign presents a multiple-choice question format.
+Options are labeled: "A: Hateful?", "B: Corrupt?", and "C: Ignorant?".
+Along the right side of these options are the heads of Donald Trump.
+Elon Musk in a black ball cap, and JD Vance.
+The final choice, "D: ALL of the ABOVE!" is accompanied by a large green check mark.
+The design conveys a critical stance using bold black text on a white background, emphasizing the collective critique across all options.', caption="<i>All of the ABOVE!</i> protest sign, first used on 26-Apr-2025") }}

 The meanness, the illegality, the stupidity...it is all more than I thought possible and it is certainly not what deserve from our government.
 And it is not just one of these attributes, but all of them coming from all of this administration's elected, confirmed, and senior leaders.